Parsa-Rajabi/CIS-110/docs/syllabus.md

 **Email:** parsa.rajabi [at] ufv [dot] ca

+**Office Hours:** Thursdays, 14:30-15:30, Building C, Room 2456 (Abbotsford Campus) + via Zoom

+Zoom appointments can be made by email request (a minimum of 24 hours in advance).
+Request for appointments with less than 24 hours notice may not be accommodated.

 **All inquiries should be sent to the instructor via email.
 Blackboard Messages are NOT monitored/answered**

 Note: When emailing, please include the following in your email: